-To mark its 10th anniversary, the German watchmaking company UTS Watches has created a special edition version of its Bauhaus-styled (or, at least, deliberately minimalistic in the layout of its dial) UTS 1000M Diver automatic wristwatch.
-Still offered in a slightly oversized 43 mm steel case and powered by the same time-proven ETA 2824-2 automatic movement, the special edition model offers rugged, simple design of its exterior that, together with its impressive water resistance rating and quality movement, makes this new device an almost perfect tool watch (of course, only if you are ready to pay for this “tool” a price of a slightly used Omega Seamaster.)
+To mark its 10th anniversary, UTS Watches has created a special-edition version of its Bauhaus-styled (or, at least, deliberately minimalistic in the layout of its dial) 1000M Diver.
+Still offered in a slightly oversized 43-mm stainless steel case and powered by the same time-proven ETA 2824-2 automatic movement, the 10th Anniversary edition offers a rugged, simple design of its exterior that, together with its impressive water resistance rating and quality movement, makes this new device an almost perfect “tool” (of course, only if you are ready to pay for this “tool” a price of a slightly used Omega Seamaster.)

-Even these (not the very best around) photos show that the massive bezel of the timekeeper was designed not only to impress, but also to be easily operated with gloved hands.
-The dial is high-contrast and presents only useful information (in fact, its design reminds me strongly of airplane instruments that, too, were designed to present all the necessary information in the most convenient way.)
-Even the multilink bracelet is really comfortable, although the watch is also available on a trendier black rubber strap.
+Even these (not the best around) images show that the massive bezel was designed not only to impress but also to be easily operated with gloved hands.
+The dial is high-contrast and presents only useful information (in fact, its design reminds me strongly of airplane instruments that, too, were designed to present all the necessary information most conveniently.)
+Even the multilink bracelet is comfortable, although the 1000M Diver is also available on a trendier black rubber strap.

-What I really like about UTS is that they are not trying to look like something they are not.
+What I particularly like about UTS is that they are not trying to look like something they are not.

-The German-based UTS Watches doesn’t claim itself a watch manufacture.
+UTS doesn’t claim itself to be a “true” Manufacture.

 In a sense, UTS to the world of watches is like Morgan to the world of cars: they are coachbuilders.
 And they are good at that.

-The German company has at least eight models in its range, including a chronograph watch, but to mark its decade in business they have chosen the 1000M diver model.
+The German company has at least eight models in its range, including a chronograph, but to mark its decade in business they have chosen the 1000M diver model.

 The special edition version will be supplied with a Galvanic Black dial and its prominent bezel that houses a 3 mm sapphire glass, which is thick enough to withstand the 100 ATM of static barometric pressure, is outsourced from a more expensive 2000M Diver model.